Golden Globe Race 2018

 sailing cape horn

-Cape Horn is on the Isla Hornos and is considered to be the most southern point of South America.
-This island is located on the southern tip of the Tierra del Fuego archipelago.
-The Horn also forms the northern boundary of the strait dividing South America and Antarctica, known as the Drake Passage.
+Cape Horn is located on Isla Hornos and is widely regarded as the southernmost point of South America.
+The island sits at the southern tip of the Tierra del Fuego archipelago and marks the northern boundary of the strait separating South America from Antarctica, known as the Drake Passage.

 Read more